The Joyful Mysteries of the Rosary (Monday and Saturday)

 1. Jesus teaches us to respond to the word of God.

-2. Jesus teaches us about our neighbor.
+2. Jesus teaches us about our neighbour.

 3. Jesus teaches about using the gifts He has given us.